TheStarAlight/eTraj.jl/docs/src/index.md

 Conda.pip("install", "pyscf==2.3.0")
 ```

-**Note**:
+!!! warning "Note"
     Since the `PySCF` does not support the Windows platform, the molecular calculation must be performed on a Linux or macOS platform.
     However, for Windows users, they may install the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux), which supports the `PySCF`.

 ---------------------------